akolbo/starter-theme/README.md

 ## Other Style Naming Conventions

 ## Other Unit Naming Conventions
-1. Flux Area (changes quickly...like an advertising section)
+1. .flux Area (changes quickly...like an advertising section)
-1. Auxiliaries - supplemental piece of info
+1. .auxiliaries - supplemental piece of info
-1. Parallel - comparing information side-by-side
+1. .parallel - comparing information side-by-side
-1. Side-by-side - comparing information side-by-side
+1. .side-by-side - comparing information side-by-side
-1. Table
+1. .table
-1. Chime Added Benefit Burst...Maybe a small circle
+1. .chime Added Benefit Burst...Maybe a small circle
-1. Jot - Quick Idea associated with an article or product (ex. maybe the author wanted to point out a thought like, "Made me smile")
+1. .jot - Quick Idea associated with an article or product (ex. maybe the author wanted to point out a thought like, "Made me smile")
-1. concurrent-thought
+1. .concurrent-thought
-1. Alternatives - Alternative product or approach that may cover the same use case
+1. .alternatives - Alternative product or approach that may cover the same use case
-1. Revision
+1. .revision
-1. Argument
+1. .argument
-1. Roundup - A Roundup of items
+1. .roundup - A Roundup of items

 ## Motif Naming Conventions (Shaped)
-1. Skid
-1. Bar
+1. .skid
-1. Ribbon
+1. .bar
+1. .ribbon - such as a breadcrumb ribbon
-1. Peg
+1. .peg
-1. Chime/Dot
+1. .chime/dot
-1. Dot
+1. .dot
-1. Tag
+1. .tag

 ## Motif Naming Conventions (Applied To a Shape)
-1. Pattern
+1. .pattern
-1. Pattern-Primary
+1. .pattern-primary
-1. Curvy
+1. .curvy-
-1. Fluid (as in it looks like a liquid with curvy line contours)
+1. .fluid (as in it looks like a liquid with curvy line contours)
-1. Blended (Gradient Blend)
+1. .blended (Gradient Blend)
-1. Contoured
+1. .blend-from-bg (Gradient Blend FROM the background color on the TOP of the div)
+1. .blend-to-bg (Gradient Blend TO the background color on the BOTTOM of the div)
+1. .contour-left - absolutely position the div to the parent div and use an svg
-1. Motifs
+1. .motif-primary

 ## Motif Naming Conventions (Other)
-1. Reserved-For (maybe a motif/style div that can be reserved for a motif or background)
+1. .reserved-for (maybe a motif/style div that can be reserved for a motif or background)

 ## State Naming Conventions
-1. Auto Morph
+These are most likely ```@extend``` properties
+1. .auto-morph (automatically changes color in a continuos loop with css or javascript)
+1. .looping-morph (automatically changes color in a continuos loop with css or javascript)
+1. .looping-morph (automatically changes color in a continuos loop with css or javascript)
-1. Exit-Modal
+1. .exit-modal
-1. Mobile Nav Dimmer
+1. .mobile-nav-dimmer
-1. Flipped/Reversed (Reversed colors on every other item, or item specific)
+1. .flipped/reversed (Reversed colors on every other item, or item specific)

-## State Naming Conventions
+1. .shrinking

+## TBD Title
 1. Characteristic(s)
 1. Structure(s)
 1. UX Fragment